 Just how far should you take service level agreements in a SIAM world?

-Service Integration & Management (SIAM) is the name given when an organisation adopts a multi-vendor sourcing approach, which necessitates the need for a Service Management function to be created which is able to span this multi-vendor environment and integrate the services provided by these towers into a set of end-to-end service outcomes.
+Service Integration & Management (SIAM) is the name given when an organisation adopts a multi-vendor sourcing approach.
+This approach requires the need for a Service Management function to be created, with the ability to span this multi-vendor environment and integrate the services provided by these towers into a set of end-to-end service outcomes.

 From this starting point comes the thorny question of Service Level Agreements (SLAs), Operational Level Agreements (OLAs) and Underpinning Contracts (UCs), as espoused in the IT Infrastructure Library (ITIL™)